laravel-enso/documentation/docs/backend/tables.md

         ],
         'highlight' => 'has-background-info',
     ],

+    'controls' => ['length', 'columns', 'style', 'reload', 'reset'],

     'export' => [
         'path' => 'exports',
-        'timeout' => 500,
+        'timeout' => 60 * 60,
+        'sheetLimit' => 1000000,
-        'notifications' => ['broadcast', 'database'],
+        'notifications' => ['email', 'broadcast', 'database'],
     ],

     'queues' => [
         'exports' => 'heavy',
         'notifications' => 'notifications',
     ],

     'dateFormat' => 'd-m-Y',

-    'fullInfoRecordLimit' => 100000,
+    'fullInfoRecordLimit' => 1000000,

     'debounce' => 350,

     'responsive' => true,

     'method' => 'GET',

     'dataRouteSuffix' => 'tableData',

     'comparisonOperator' => 'LIKE',

+    'searchModes' => ['full', 'startsWith', 'endsWith'],

+    'searchMode' => 'startsWith',
 ];
 ```
+#### cache
+A few cache-related options are available:
+- `template`, is a string, values may be `never`/`always`/`production`/`local`/`yourEnvironment`,
+    default is `production`
+    Caching the template will improve the overall table loading and update.

+    Note that it is recommended that during deployment you add a step where you call the
+    `php artisan tables:clear` command in order to clear the cached templates, otherwise you
+    might not see any changes or have issues until the cache expires.

+- `count`, is a boolean, default is `true`.
+When counting the number of results for the table,
+    a count query has to be performed and for costly queries there can be quite a performance improvement
+    if the count result is cached.

+    Note that if caching the count, you should use the `TableCache` trait on the main/base model,
+    so that the count cache is invalidated if when a model is created or deleted.

+- `prefix`, is a string, default is `enso:tables`.
+This is the prefix used by the caching engine.
+- `tag`, is a string, default is `enso:tables`.
+This is the tag used by the caching engine.

 #### validations
-is a string, values may be `always`/`local`, default `local`.
-When parsing the template, the given options are validated because we want to avoid misconfiguration leading to unexpected results.
-It makes sense to run the validator just during development, however, if you want to also run it in production, you may configure that here.
+is a string, values may be `always`/`local`/`yourEnvironment`, default `local`.
+When parsing the template, the given options are validated because we want to avoid misconfiguration
+leading to unexpected results.
+It makes sense to run the validator just during development,
+however, if you want to also run it in production, you may configure that here.

+#### dtRowId
+is a string, default is `'id'`.
+This is the id attribute's name used internally by the table package,
+and is required for routing and actions.

 #### labels
 is an array of options for the header names of the implicit columns.
-Note that these labels are also translated if a translation function is given to the VueJS component, through the `i18n` parameter.
+Note that these labels are also translated if a translation function is given to the VueJS component,
+through the `i18n` parameter.
 Options:
 - `crtNo` is the current line number, default `#`
 - `actions`, is the last table column that contains the row's buttons, default `Actions`

 #### lengthMenu
 is an array of numbers, default `[10, 15, 20, 25, 30]` representing the pagination options for the table.
-For each table's JSON template, the `lengthMenu` parameter is also available, and, if given, it will have higher priority over the global configuration.
+For each table's JSON template, the `lengthMenu` parameter is also available, and, if given,
+it will have higher priority over the global configuration.
 This allows for some tables to have a different pagination than the default.

 #### buttons
 is an array of button configurations, with 2 types:
-- `global`, these buttons are the buttons that are rendered above the search input, global for the whole table, which do not depend on the data of a particular row.
+- `global`, these buttons are the buttons that are rendered above the above the actual rows,
+global for the whole table, which do not depend on the data of a particular row.
 Defaults:
     - `create`, button for creating a new resource
     - `excel`, button for exporting the contents of the table.
 Note: The export process takes into account your current sorting and filtering.
     - `action`, button for applying an action to all the (filtered) table rows
-- `row`, these are the buttons rendered in the `action` column, and defaults include:
+- `row`, these are the buttons rendered in the `action` column, and the defaults include:
+    - `show`,
+    - `edit`,
+    - `destroy`,
-        `show`, `edit`, `destroy`, `download`
+    - `download`

 #### style
-is an array of style configurations, with 2 sections:
+is an array of style configurations, with 3 sections:
-- `default`, array of classes, default is `['hover', 'center']`, that are applied by default for all tables.
+- `default`, array of classes, default is `['hover', 'center']`, that are applied by default
+for all tables.
 Note that you should set just one alignment specific class in the default.
 - `mapping`, array of configurations for the styles.
 While designed for/with Bulma, you may specify here custom classes in order to personalize your tables
 - `highlight`, string, default is `has-background-info`, class which is applied for highlighted rows

+#### controls
+is an array, with the types of controls available for all tables.
+By default all controls are present:
+- `length`,
+- `columns`,
+- `style`,
+- `reload`,
+- `reset`

+    Note that this option can be configured for each table, within the JSON template, in which case
+    the 'local' configuration has priority.

 #### export
 is an array of configuration options for exporting the contents of a file.
 Note: The export process takes into account your current sorting and filtering.
 Also keep in mind that the export uses Jobs and Queues hence the need for a couple of the following options.

 Available options:
 - `path`, string, folder where the temporary export file is saved, default `exports`.
 This folder is expected to reside in `storage/app`
-- `timeout`, number, the value for Laravel jobs timeout.
-You may want to tweak this depending on the time the export takes due to the server hardware or other factors
+- `timeout`, number, the value for Laravel jobs timeout, default is `60 * 60`
+You may want to tweak this depending on the time the export takes due to the server hardware or
+other factors.
+- `sheetLimit`, number, default is `1000000`, the maximum rows per sheet.
+If the export contains more rows,
+they are added to the next sheet(s).
-- `notifications`, array of notification options, default `['broadcast', 'database']`.
+- `notifications`, array of notification options, default `['mail', 'broadcast', 'database']`.
 Note that
-    email notifications are always used for sending the download link for the export file
+    email notifications are used for sending the download link for the export file

 #### queues
 Here you may configure the queues used for the export process:
 Available options:
-- `exports`, string, the name of the queue used for the actual export.
+- `exports`, string, default `heavy`, the name of the queue used for the actual export.
 Keep in mind this queue need to exist for your project configuration
-- `notifications`, string, the name of the queue used for the real-time progress UI notifications
+- `notifications`, string, default `notifications`,
+the name of the queue used for the real-time progress UI notifications

 #### dateFormat
-is a string, with the date format for date columns, which will be used when displaying date values
+is a string, default `'d-m-Y'`, the date format for date columns,
+which will be used when displaying date values

 #### debounce
-is a number, the interval value used for the server-side requests (in milliseconds)
+is a number, default `350`, the interval value used for the server-side requests (in milliseconds)

+#### fullInfoRecordLimit
+is a numeric limit, default `1000000`, representing the top result set limit
+beyond which the computation of the filtered & totals functionality
+becomes disabled by default and is made available on-demand.

 #### responsive
-is a boolean that determines if the table is responsive (automatically hides columns when its width it wider than available)
+is a boolean, default `true`, determines if the table is responsive
+(automatically hides columns when its width it wider than available)

 #### method
-is a either "GET" or "POST".
-If you're working with larger tables sometimes the URI can get too long
+is a string, default is `'GET'`, values can be either `'GET'` or `'POST'`.
+If you're working with larger tables
+sometimes the URI can get too long and you may run into a 414 Exception.
-and you may run in a 414 Exception.
-This option allows to configure the request method for fetching data
-in a local table.
+This option allows to configure the request method for fetching data in a local table.
 If specified in the table template, the local value will have higher priority over the
 global configuration.

-#### fullInfoRecordLimit
-is a numeric limit, representing the top result set limit when the computation of the filtered & totals functionality
-becomes disabled by default and is made available on-demand.

 #### dataRouteSuffix
-string, is the data route suffix used for all tables.
-Similar to `fullInfoRecordLimit`, you may override the
+is a string, default is `'tableData'`, the data route suffix used for all tables.
+Similar to `fullInfoRecordLimit`, you may override the global configuration
-global configuration by specifying this same parameter in the 'local' table template.
+by specifying this same parameter in the 'local' table template.

 #### comparisonOperator
-string, is the default comparison operator used when searching, you may override the
+is a string, default is `'LIKE'`, the default comparison operator used when searching.
+You may override the
 global configuration by specifying this same parameter in the 'local' table template.
 Valid values are `LIKE`, `ILIKE`.

+#### searchModes
+is an array, default is `['full', 'startsWith', 'endsWith']`, configures the type of searching available
+to the user when typing a search string into table's search box.

+#### searchMode
+is a string, default is `'startsWith'`, represents the default search mode and must be enabled in the above
+configuration.
+It can be overridden within each 'local' table template.

 ### Template